 As the sun sets, Lee Doucette flips over a plastic bucket and slides it to the edge of a wall that overlooks the Merrimack River.
 Shadows of tall weeds, and a tent — where she’s lived since March — fall on the woman, who sits on the pail and methodically tears slices of bread into smaller and smaller pieces before tossing them to the waiting geese below.

 “These are some of my friends,” she says, nodding to the birds below.
 “I got no family.
 All the people I know are homeless.”

 Alcohol has played a large role in Doucette’s road to a sliver of land above the river.
 She is 49, grew up in North Andover, had six children — now ranging from 10 to 26 — and has spent most of her years working day jobs such as landscaping and for moving companies.

-She first became homeless around a decade ago.
+She first became homeless around a decade ago and, records say, has had some relatively minor run-ins with the law.
 Early last winter, she says, she lost her ride to her landscaping job, and then her apartment, and showed up under the Central Bridge in downtown Lawrence.
-But preferring to live alone, she drifted to a spot above the Merrimack River, where she set up a tent, complete with a mattress, battery-powered lights, and Nora Roberts paperback novels.
+But she prefers to live alone, and within weeks she drifted to a spot above the Merrimack, where she set up a tent, complete with a mattress, battery-powered lights, and Nora Roberts paperback novels.